ghc-proposals/ghc-proposals/proposals/0000-remove-star-kind.rst

 Effect and Interactions
 -----------------------

-We estimate that about 25% of packages published on Hackage will be affected by this breaking change (see the discussion for the methods used).
+We estimate that less than 25% of packages published on Hackage will be affected by this breaking change (see the discussion for the methods used).

 As it stands, we have the following plan in `#20 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0020-no-type-in-type.rst>`_: